Our Vet Services in High Springs, FL keeps your pet in good health.

 What are Heartworms?

-Heartworms, true to their name actually are a worm, and can reach 12 inches in length.
+Heartworms, true to their name, is an actual worm, and can reach 12 inches in length.
 Hundreds have been found in the hearts of infected dogs and cats.
 They attach to the inner wall of the right side of the heart, destroying the heart muscle and clogging arteries leading from the heart to the lungs.

 How common are Heartworms?